Lucky-Hero-Vired-Projects/TravelMemory/README.md

 PORT=3001
 ```

-Data format to be added:
+Add this data into DB, Data format to be added:

 ```json
 {